 - STAY and AWAY arming modes: By using these modes you can protect either the perimeter only, or the entire premises. - 3 panic key functions: Designated keys allow you to manually activate fire, personal emergency, or silent alarms.
 Refer to the PANIC KEYS section for detailed information. - Paging feature: If programmed by your installer this feature alerts you to certain system conditions by displaying code numbers that indicate the type of condition that has occurred.
 In addition, pressing the AUX key can send a predefined message to your pager, if programmed to do so (see AUX key function below).
-Refer to the PAGING FEATURE section for detailed information. - Follow me system announcements: Allows the LYNXR-EN to dial a number, programmed by your installer, and deliver system announcements. - Follow me reminder announcements: Allows the LYNXR-EN to dial a number, that you have specified, at a programmed time and day and deliver a message programmed by your installer. - Real-time clock: Keypad displays current time.
+Refer to the PAGING FEATURE section for detailed information. - Follow me system announcements: Allows the control to dial a number, programmed by your installer, and deliver system announcements. - Follow me reminder announcements: Allows the control to dial a number that you have specified, at a programmed time and day and deliver a message programmed by your installer. - Real-time clock: Keypad displays current time.
 Refer to the CLOCK/CALENDAR section for procedures for setting the time. - Voice announcement of system status: The master keypad's built-in speaker announces system status at the press of a key.
 Refer to the CHECKING SYSTEM STATUS section for detailed information. - Message center: The system allows recording and play back of brief messages.
 Refer to the RECORDING/PLAYBACK MESSAGES section for procedures. - Device activation: Designated keys allow you to turn lights and/or other devices on and off.
 In addition, some devices (e.g., a light) may be programmed to activate automatically as a result of a system event such as an alarm or trouble condition.
-Refer to the USING POWERLINE CARRIER DEVICE COMMANDS section for detailed information.
+Refer to the USING POWERLINE CARRIER DEVICE COMMANDS section for detailed information. - AUX key function: Designated key lets you activate a predefined series of keystrokes with a single press of the AUX key plus user code, or manually send a pager message.
+It will also allow you to manually send a voice message to phone number that has been programmed by your installer.
+Ask your installer which of these features has been assigned to the AUX key in your control.
+Refer to the AUX FUNCTION section for detailed information.